siddhi-io/www/en/docs/docs/query-guide.md

 ### Having

-Having provide a way of filtering events based on a specified condition of the query output stream attributes.
-It accepts any type of condition including a combination of functions and/or attributes that produces a Boolean result.
+Having filters events at the query output using a specified condition on query output stream attributes.
+It accepts any type of condition including a combination of output  stream attributes, constants, and/or functions that produces a Boolean result.
 Having, allow events to passthrough if the condition results in `true`, and drops if it results in a `false`.

 **Purpose**